null

 Main Sources of Zhēn Qì:

-1. Zong Qi: Transformed and refined with the assistance of Yuan Qi.
+1. Zong Qi, refined with Yuan Qi’s help.

 Main Functions of Zhēn Qì: